PlugnPay/shopping-cart-BoxBilling/README.md

+- PlugnPaySS1.php is for the [legacy] Smart Screens v1 payment method (alpha)
-- PlugnPaySS2.php is for the Smart Screens v2 payment method (alpha)
+- PlugnPaySS2.php is for the [current] Smart Screens v2 payment method (alpha)
-- PlugnPayAPI.php is for the API payment method (under development)
+- PlugnPayAPI.php is for the API payment method (unfinished - DO NOT USE)

 Installation: